 - If you feel more comfortable talking with a female or male officer, we will do our best to accommodate your request.

-- We will assist you with contacting a counselor and make available other resources to help you through this process.
+- DPS will assist you with contacting a counselor and make available other resources to help you through this process.

-- Your complaint will be thoroughly investigated to help you achieve the best outcome.
-This may involve the arrest and full prosecution of the suspect responsible.
-You will be kept informed on the progress of the investigation and/or prosecution.
+- Your complaint will be thoroughly investigated and appropriate steps taken.
+This may involve the arrest and full prosecution of the accused.
+To the extent allowed by law and requirements of the prosecutor’s office, you will be kept informed on the progress of the investigation and/or prosecution.

-- We will continue to be available to you, to answer your questions, explain the systems and processes involved (prosecutor, courts, etc.) and to be a listening ear if you wish.
+- DPS will continue to be available to you, to answer your questions, explain the systems and processes involved (prosecutor, courts, etc.) and to be a listening ear if you wish.

-- Your complaint will be taken seriously, regardless of your gender or the gender of the suspect.
+- Your complaint will be taken seriously, regardless of your or the alleged assailant’s gender identity, sex, or sexual orientation.

 To report a sexual assault, you have several options: